Four reasons to franchise your business in Spain

 • The franchise contract allows the franchisor to create a uniform distribution network with limited investments.

-• In the franchise contract, the franchisor may incorporate penalty clauses for breach of non-competition or confidentiality terms.
+• The franchisor may incorporate penalty clauses for breach of non-competition or confidentiality terms in the franchise contract.

 • Early termination of the franchise contract by the franchisee makes it possible to compensate the franchisor for loss of profit.